brodycj/cordova-sqlite-legacy/README.md

 - `1`: `Library` - backed up by iCloud, *NOT* visible to iTunes
 - `2`: `Library/LocalDatabase` - *NOT* visible to iTunes and *NOT* backed up by iCloud

-**IMPORTANT:** Please wait for the "deviceready" event, as in the following example:
+**IMPORTANT:** Please wait for the 'deviceready' event, as in the following example:

 ```js
 // Wait for Cordova to load